 Note that getting the exponent is easy, as we can use

-order on the terms.
+order procedure returns a Scheme integer, so no conversion is needed for it).
 The constructed integerizing factor is then put into a temporary constant term, which can be multiplied by the dividend term list using

 mul-term-by-all-terms, and that’s it for calculating the pseudoremainder.